SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/06-Lab.md

 }
 ```

 The method implementation logic is up to you.
-Here are some several tips:
+Here are several tips:

 -  **AccountServiceImpl**
     * Money withdrawal - should only happen if the account is **present** in the database, **belongs to user** and **has enough balance**